neil-sabol/bitlocker-encrypted-vhd-from-batch-or-powershell/README.md

 The BATCH variant creates 2 .bat files directly on your desktop.

-If either version of the script aborts after you select a password (may occur if you select a password that does not meet the minimum requirments), the VHD will be left mounted.
+If either version of the script aborts after you select a password (may occur if you select a password that does not meet the minimum requirements), the VHD will be left mounted.
 To unmount it, delete it, and try again, you must do the following:

 1. Launch Computer Management (right-click Start menu, select `Computer Management`)